 Make Mine A Double!
-The Macallan Whiskey Mechanical Hip Flask By Urwerk (With Video)
+The Macallan Whisky Mechanical Hip Flask By Urwerk (With Video)

 by Ian Skellern

-Fine watches and fine whiskey: for many the two go together like single malt birds of a feather.
+Fine watches and fine whisky: for many the two go together like single malt birds of a feather.

 And if you have any doubt about where The Macallan is located, check out the address: The Macallan Distillers Ltd, Easter Elchies, Craigellachie, Scotland.